-MicroProfile JWT provides for interoperable authentication and role-based access control for your services.
-It allows for an authenticated JWT token to be shared across multiple microservices even if these services are running on multiple vendor implementations.
-It also allows for access to microservice operations to be controlled based on user and role information passed within the JWT token.
+MicroProfile JSON Web Token (JWT) provides for interoperable authentication and role-based access control for your services.
+It allows an authenticated JWT token to be shared across multiple microservices even if these services are running on multiple vendor implementations.
+It also allows access to microservice operations to be controlled based on user and role information passed within the JWT token.

 Externalize configuration to improve portability

 MicroProfile Config externalizes configuration from the application to improve portability of the application.
 A core principle is to be able to override configuration at deployment time using system properties and environment variables.
 This means you can build your microservice once and deploy it many times through your CI/CD pipeline by changing the configuration for each deployment.

 Handling hundreds of microservices requires a strong operations focus.
 If the system is beginning to exhibit problems, how do you track down the root cause when a request might span tens or hundreds of services?
 How can you tell which service is not performing well, or understand the journey a request took through those microservices?
 The top layer of the MicroProfile feature set helps you answer these questions.
 It provides APIs to help you understand the health of services, how they’re performing, and how requests are flowing through them.

 MicroProfile Health Check provides a common REST endpoint format to determine whether a microservice is healthy or not.
 Health can be determined by the service itself and might be based on the availability of necessary resources (for example, a database) and services.
 The service itself might be running but considered unhealthly if the things it requires for normal operation are unavailable.
 The Health Check endpoints are also designed to be easily integrated into Kubernetes liveness and readiness probes.